 And we don’t really believe you ever had that intention.
-We’re sure you’ll bring your critical thinking, past mistak.. ahem… experiences and your best people in the process.
+We’re sure you’ll bring your critical thinking, past mistak.. *ahem… ahem…* experiences, and your best people in the process.

 1. Respect the order of the elements in V2MOM

-Filling out a V2MOM document is challenging.
+It’s challenging to fill out a V2MOM document.
 You’ll find that some elements will be hard to fill or distinguish from other elements.
 Naturally, you’ll want to skip them.
 Don’t.
 The order matters.

-Starting from the Vision and ending with the Measures forces you to define the destination and then work backwards on how to achieve it.
-Then, knowing how you’ll measure your progress, you can determine the immediate first step towards it.
+As you begin with the Vision and end with the Measures, you need to define the destination and then work backward from there on how to reach it.
+Then, knowing how you’ll measure your progress, you can determine the immediate first step toward it.

 Theory and reality are not exactly BFFs.

-When they meet, reality tends to bully theory until the latter breaks.
-Reading a guide on how to implement a framework like V2MOM is generally a good preparation tactic.
+Reality tends to bully theory until the latter breaks.
+In general, reading a guide on how to implement a framework like V2MOM is a great starting point.
 But the sacred part of the struggle is during execution.
 When you attempt to adopt a framework for the first time, you meet resistance and make a ton of mistakes.

 Expect it, and don’t rely on its successful implementation too much until your business matures enough.
 Start small and expand as you gain experience and small wins.
 Give your people the time to learn and adjust, and make sure you adapt your approach with every next step to make V2MOM fit your culture.

-4. Use software to track and manage your V2MOM implementation
+4. Use the right tools to track your V2MOM

 Make V2MOM more than a "set it and forget it" exercise.